top of page

 • GS-441524 is NOT FDA-approved in the U.S.

-• However, it is legally available through compounding pharmacies and veterinary prescription.
+• However, it is legally available through compounding pharmacies and veterinary prescriptions.
+This is called compassionate use / compounded veterinary medicine.
+Your veterinarian can legally prescribe and obtain treatment.

 Treatment Length and Success